|

 light..
 (Less than 1%).
 On the other hand,

-atypical 900Watt microwave oven uses 1200W or
+a typical 900Watt microwave oven uses 1200W or

-power and delivers about900W of microwaves.
+power and delivers about 900W of microwaves.
 Some

-to cut sapphire substrates.
-It sliced the
+about 150W to cut sapphire substrates.
+It sliced

 the issue is that visible light sources are very